Pierre de Meuron: Academia

-Pierre de Meuron has played an active role in architectural education, contributing to academic discourse and research at institutions worldwide.

-He graduated from ETH Zurich in 1975, and joined Harvard University as a visiting professor in 1989 and since 1994.
-From 1999 to 2018, de Meuron and Jacques Herzog served as full professors at ETH Zurich, where they significantly contributed to architectural research and pedagogy.
+He graduated from ETH Zurich in 1975.
+He was a visiting professor at Harvard University in 1989 and again from 1994..
+From 1999 to 2018, de Meuron and Jacques Herzog served as full professors at ETH Zurich.
 During this period, they co-founded the ETH Studio Basel – Contemporary City Institute in collaboration with Swiss architect Roger Diener.

 The ETH Studio Basel, operational from 1999 to 2018, was a research institute affiliated with ETH Zurich but based in Basel, Switzerland.
 The institute focused on analyzing contemporary urban transformations and urbanization trends in the 21st century.
-By integrating architecture, urban planning, and sociology, the research conducted at the institute examined urban development dynamics and proposed innovative urban strategies.
+By integrating architecture, urban planning, and sociology, the research conducted at the institute examined urban development dynamics.
 Notable studies included research on urbanization in Switzerland and the concept of the "city region" in Europe.

 Approach and focus

-Since the company’s founding, Pierre de Meuron has worked collaboratively with co-founder Jacques Herzog.
-As stated by Herzog, ‘Pierre de Meuron and I have always loved trying things out, being experimental – ever since we were in grade school together.
-It’s the way we are.
-We’re curious by nature.’
-Each has brought their specific strengths to the partnership as ‘a source of some difference to start with in terms of centres of interest, character, and so on.’
+Since the company's founding, Pierre de Meuron has worked collaboratively with co-founder Jacques Herzog.
+As stated by Herzog, "Pierre de Meuron and I have always loved trying things out, being experimental – ever since we were in grade school together.
+It's the way we are.
+We're curious by nature."
+Each has brought their specific strengths to the partnership as "a source of some difference to start with in terms of centres of interest, character, and so on."
 Jacques and Pierre have extended this mode of collaboration to a larger group of partners that have successively joined the practice over the years.

-Pierre de Meuron is involved in the competitions as well as the architectural, urban and territorial projects of Herzog & de Meuron since the firm’s founding. de Meuron shapes the work of the company through his belief that architecture as a discipline goes beyond formal or technical aspects, but must consider history, social psychology, and geopolitics, and is rooted in the reality of a project. de Meuron guides the firm’s development and long-term planning, and was instrumental in creating the firm’s succession plan, outlining how the two founders are handing over ownership step by step to the partner group according to the agreed plan.
+Pierre de Meuron is involved in the competitions as well as the architectural, urban and territorial projects of Herzog & de Meuron since the firm's founding.
+In a 2022 interview in Le Temps, de Meuron said he believes architecture as a discipline goes beyond formal or technical aspects, but must consider history, social psychology, and geopolitics, and is rooted in the reality of a project.
+According to the Basler Zeitung, the two founders are gradually transferring ownership of the firm to its partners.

-de Meuron also collaborated with Herzog – and occasionally with artists such as Rémy Zaugg or Ai Weiwei – on urbanistic and territorial projects.
-This started already in their early years with an in depth analysis of the metropolitan area of Basel, which ultimately led to the foundation of the “ETH Studio Basel” (1999) together with Roger Diener and Marcel Meili.
-The focus was the analysis of landscapes and urban territories across the world; The theoretical output was summarized in their publication “The Inevitable Specificity of Cities”.
+De Meuron also collaborated with Herzog – and occasionally with artists such as Rémy Zaugg or Ai Weiwei – on urbanistic and territorial projects.
+This work began with an early in-depth study of the Basel metropolitan area, which ultimately led to the foundation of the ETH Studio Basel (1999) together with Roger Diener and Marcel Meili.
+The focus was the analysis of landscapes and urban territories across the world; the theoretical output was summarized in their publication "The Inevitable Specificity of Cities".